-AOAC Official Method 2017.16 (AOAC 2017.16), Final Action, is an analytical method for the determination of total dietary fibre in foods and food ingredients.
-Currently, section S11-4 of the Code prescribes three methods for analysing total dietary fibre and four methods for analysing certain specifically named fibres.
-During the assessment, consideration was given to AOAC 2009.01 (the predecessor method to AOAC 2017.16).
-It is not permitted in the Code but is accepted as a method of analysis for total dietary fibre by Codex and some countries comparable to Australia and New Zealand such as Canada, the United States and European Union.
-Codex is currently considering replacing AOAC 2009.01 with AOAC 2017.16.
-Based on best available scientific evidence, FSANZ considers AOAC 2017.16 is a suitable regulatory method for manufacturers seeking to analyse foods having a wide range of high and low molecular weight dietary fibres because it:
+Food Standards Australia New Zealand (FSANZ) has assessed an application made by the Grains and Legumes Nutrition Council to permit the use of AOAC Official Method 2017.16 (AOAC 2017.16) as a new method of analysis for total dietary fibre.
+AOAC 2017.16 is an analytical method for the determination of total dietary fibre in foods and food ingredients.
+Currently, section S11-4 of the Australia New Zealand Food Standards Code (the Code) prescribes three methods for analysing total dietary fibre and four methods for analysing certain specifically named fibres.
+As part of the risk assessment, FSANZ considered AOAC 2009.01 (the predecessor method to AOAC 2017.16).
+AOAC 2009.01 is not permitted in the Code but is accepted as a method of analysis for total dietary fibre by Codex and some countries comparable to Australia and New Zealand such as Canada and the United States, and in the European Union.
+The Codex Committee on Methods of Analysis and Sampling (CCMAS) has supported the adoption of AOAC 2017.16 in place of AOAC 2009.01 (agenda item at CAC44 in early November 2021).
+Based on best available scientific evidence, FSANZ considers AOAC 2017.16 is a more suitable method than those currently permitted in the Code for analysis of foods containing a wide range of high and low molecular weight dietary fibres because it:

-- is more comprehensive than older methods in the Code for measuring total dietary fibre - has a similar level of precision compared to older methods in the Code for total dietary fibre (AOAC 985.29, 991.43 and 2001.03) - has good recovery (mean recovery of 97.4% from 7 samples) - avoids the need to account for the double counting of specific dietary fibre fractions if total dietary fibre is measured by two or more methods - has an incubation temperature that matches physiological conditions (37°C) and incubation time (4 h) that, compared with existing methods, aligns closer to conditions for the digestion of dietary fibre in the small intestine - has substantially increased enzyme levels (compared to AOAC 985.29, 991.43 and 2009.01) so that the resistant starch values are in line with those seen in AOAC 2002.02 and underestimation of fructo-oligosaccharide and overestimation of resistant maltodextrin and seen in AOAC 2009.01 are resolved.
+- is more comprehensive than older methods in the Code for measuring total dietary fibre - has a similar level of precision to older methods in the Code for total dietary fibre (AOAC 985.29, 991.43 and 2001.03) - has good recovery (mean recovery of 97.4% from seven samples) - avoids the need to account for the double counting of specific dietary fibre fractions if total dietary fibre is measured by two or more methods - has an incubation temperature that matches physiological conditions (37°C) and incubation time (4 h) that, compared with existing methods, aligns more closely to conditions for the digestion of dietary fibre in the small intestine - has substantially increased enzyme levels (compared to AOAC 985.29, 991.43 and 2009.01) so that it more closely measures resistant starch values in line with those proxy/en/?Ink=1&url=https%253A%252F%252Fworkspace.fao.org%252Fsites%252Fcodex%252FMeetings%252FCX-715-41%252FFinal%252520Report%252FREP21\MASe.pdf seen in AOAC 2002.02, and resolves the underestimation of fructo-oligosaccharide and overestimation of resistant maltodextrin as seen in AOAC 2009.01.